gcgarner/IOTstack/docs/Containers/Syncthing.md

 Configuration data is available under `/config` containers directroy and mapped to `./volumes/syncthing/config` .

-The data you want to sync must be under the same directory as configuration one.
-By default, Syncthing creates a `Sync` subdirectory
+The data you want to sync must be under `/app` directory.

 ## Ports